Steven Benner’s Blog

 exit 0

 UPDATE: I have created a repository for this script on GitHub.
 Please check there for the latest version.
-I would also appriciate it if you would submit issues and pull requests to help improve it!
+I would also appreciate it if you would submit issues and pull requests to help improve it!

 The highlighted lines are the important ones that you will need to modify.
 As the instructions say, replace <newuser> with the username that you will be running the service as.
-This will probably be your username unless you have taken the time to setup a hlds user (a good idea).
+This will probably be your username unless you have taken the time to setup a “hlds” user (a good idea).

 The SRCDS_USER variable is the appropriate username, the DIR variable needs to be the path to the orangebox folder and the PARAMS variable are the parameters that will be used when running the server.

-Once you have added this script save it by pressing CTRL+X (quit nano) and then Y to save changes.
+Once you have added this script save it by pressing Ctrl+X (quit nano) and then Y to save changes.

 You can now control the server via the following commands: